TypeScript

 In addition, TablePaginationConfig

 are more commonly used.
-Special care should be taken when these two are generic types.
+Special attention should be paid when using both of these generic types.

 import { TablePaginationConfig } from 'antd/es/table/Table';